 You have rights, no matter what type of insurance you have.
-Knowing these rights will help you get the treatment you’re entitled to.
-Here are some of the basics:
+Knowing these rights can help get you the right treatment.
+Here are laws to know regarding your health insurance.

-Genetic Information Nondiscrimination Act (GINA) prohibits insurance providers and employers from discriminating on the basis of your genetic information.
+The Genetic Information Nondiscrimination Act (GINA) prohibits insurance providers and employers from discriminating against you on the basis of your genetic information.

 The Health Insurance Portability and Accountability Act (HIPAA) protects your personal information and outlines standards for how it can be shared.

 Having issues with coverage?
 The A.C.C.E.S.S.
 Program provides legal advice and assistance to individuals with chronic health conditions including pulmonary hypertension.
 Visit the A.C.C.E.S.S. program site.